thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/magic/arithmancy/RealWorld.md

 ---
+collection: Harrypedia
-title: "Numbers in the Real World"
+title: Numbers in the Real World
-author: "Luke Schierer"
+author: Luke Schierer
 ---

 Christianity has consistently condemned numerology,[^220728-1] a broad term